antalvdb/olifant/README.md

 that you will need for your favorite LLM inference steps.

 The option `-a0` means that the training set is compressed losslessly, with compression rates around 10-30%.
-With `-a1`, a strong lossy compression is applied, yielding higher compression levels and considerably faster inference.
+With `-a1`, a strong lossy compression is applied, yielding higher compression levels around 90-95%, and considerably faster but less accurate inference.

 ### Fine-tuning